slimkrazy/python-google-places/README.rst

             radius   -- The radius (in meters) around the location/lat_lng to restrict the search to.
 The maximum is 50000 meters (default 3200)

+            type     -- An optional type used for restricting the results to Places (default None)

-            types    -- An optional list of types, restricting the results to Places (default [])
+            types    -- An optional list of types, restricting the results to Places (default []) This kwarg has been deprecated in favour of the 'type' kwarg.

       autocomplete(**kwargs):
         Returns googleplaces.GoogleAutocompleteSearchResult